 A sore throat and headache can be symptoms of several conditions, ranging from mild to serious.
 Common causes include a cold or allergies.

-This article will outline 12 possible causes of sore throats and headaches.
-It will compare the symptoms of COVID-19 with other symptoms caused by conditions such as flu and the common cold.
+This article will outline 13 possible causes of sore throats and headaches.
+It will compare the symptoms of COVID-19, flu, the common cold, and allergies.

 It will also outline treatment options, including prescription medicines, over-the-counter medications, and home remedies.